huggingface/hub-docs/docs/hub/spaces-overview.md

 ## Networking

-If you need to make network requests, note that only requests going through the standard HTTP and HTTPS ports (80 and 443) are allowed.
+If your Space needs to make any network requests, you can make requests through the standard HTTP and HTTPS ports (80 and 443).
+Any requests going to other ports will be blocked.